 The various IR instruments are operational sensors, so the data record suffers the usual gaps in the record due to processing errors, down time on receivers, sensor failures, etc. Most notably during the TMPA period of record, there was no geo-IR coverage in the Indian Ocean sector until 06 UTC 16 June 1998, although high-zenith-angle observations from adjacent geo-satellites are used to cover the gap.
 As well, GMS-5 was replaced by GOES-9 starting 01 UTC 22 May 2003, which introduced slightly different instrument characteristics.
-Starting 19 UTC 17 November 2005 the new MTSat-1R went operational, followed by a shift to MTSat-2 on 1 July 2010.
+Starting 19 UTC 17 November 2005 MTSat-1R went operational, followed by a shift to MTSat-2 on 1 July 2010, and then Himawari 8 at 02 UTC on 7 July 2015.